 Alghero is one of the best shopping hubs in Sardinia.
 It is the capital of Riviera del Corallo (Coral Riviera) so you will find many jewelries that sell jewels made in this beautiful bright red or pink material.

 Other than that, there are many other shops.
 Alghero is the birth place of Antonio Marras, a well known Italian designer, and he obviously has his atelier in the city – right by Porta a Mare.

 Try local food and wine

-Alghero Sardinia is famous for its seafood restaurants.
-The most famous (and also expensive) dish to try there is lobster “alla catalana” – Catalan style lobster served with thin slices of tomatoes and onions.
+Alghero is famous for its seafood restaurants.
+The most famous (and also expensive) dish to try there is lobster “alla catalana” – Catalan style lobster which is boiled and then served with thin slices of tomatoes and onions.
 There are many places that serve it, but make sure to book in advance.

 In terms of wine, Alghero is home to some terrific vineyards.
 The most famous one is Tenute Sella e Mosca, founded in 1899.
 You can go on a wine tour that can last up to 3 hours and the price varies between €15 and €50 depending on how many tastings you opt for.

-QUINTILIO – a bit outside of the city and overlooking the sea, it only serves grilled fish and seafood.
-A bit pricey but perfect for a romantic night out.
+QUINTILIO – A bit outside of the city and overlooking the sea, it only serves grilled fish and seafood.
+Pricey but perfect for a romantic night out.

 Go to the beach

 Not far from Alghero Sardinia you will find many stunning beaches.
 Here are the ones I recommend visiting:

 LE BOMBARDE AND IL LAZZARETTO: North of Alghero on the way to Porto Conte, these small coves have beautiful fine sand and freezing but crystal clear waters and surrounded by a thick forest of Mediterraean pines home to thousands of cicadas who’ll provide free live entertainment.